 Some others claimed they belonged to Apollos who was an intelligent man, very eloquent in preaching the gospel of Jesus Christ, and vast in scripture (Acts 18:24-26).
 He too was probably admired by a section of the believers for his eloquence and not the message.
 The same thing must have happened with Cephas, for some also said they belong to him.
 Cephas is an Aramaic translation of the name Peter, he too was probably followed for some tribal affiliation.
 Others said we belong to Christ.

-The question I want to ask this morning is; who are you following?
-Are you following Paul, Apollos, Cephas or Christ?
-Are you taking side with man or with God?
-Some people today tend to follow men and women “of God” rather than God himself.
-They are distracted to follow eloquence, dramatic performances and thunderous voices than the message of Christ.
-I am not against eloquence or thunderous voices but we must not be distracted by them, but always remember that it is Christ we follow.
+The question is; who are you following?
+Are you following Paul, Apollos, Cephas, or Christ?
+Are you taking sides with humans or with God?
+Many Catholics get distracted when they hear any form of scandal in the Church, do not be distracted.
+Do not confuse the massagers with the message.
+Many tend to follow men and women “of God” rather than God himself.
+They are distracted to follow eloquence, dramatic performances, and thunderous voices than the message of Christ.
+I am not against eloquence or thunderous voices but we must not be distracted by them, remember that Christ is the light that shines in the darkness.